ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 ---
 # Why Snowflake?
-Snowflake uses a central data repository for persisted data that is accessible to all compute nodes and processes queries in Massively Parallel Processing compute clusters referred to as Virtual Warehouses.
-This unique architecture allows both for easy data management as well as performance benefits and increased scalability.
+Snowflake's unique architecture allows both for easy data management as well as performance benefits and increased scalability as well as easy data management.
 In addition, Snowflake is completely ANSI SQL compliant.

 ---
 # Architecture:
-Snowflake's Architecture consists of the three layers stated below.
+Snowflake uses a central data repository for persisted data that is accessible to all compute nodes and processes queries in Massively Parallel Processing compute clusters referred to as Virtual Warehouses.
+This Architecture consists of the three layers stated below.
 In each of the following sections, I'll talk a little bit about what each layer contributes to Snowflake.

 The Three Layers:
 1. [Database Storage](## 1.
 Database Storage)